 Junior Fellows Summer Intern Program Mission - http://www.loc.gov/hr/jrfellows/ - The Library of Congress Junior Fellows Summer Intern program (10 weeks) offers undergraduate and graduate students insights into the environment, culture and collections of the world's largest and most comprehensive repository of human knowledge.
 Through the Junior Fellows program, the Library of Congress furthers its mission to provide access to a universal record of knowledge, culture and creativity as exemplified by its collections, while supporting current and future generations of students and scholars.
 The fellows explore digital initiatives and inventory, catalog, arrange, preserve and research a backlog of special, legal or copyright collections in many different formats.

-The Mickey Leland International Hunger Fellowship - http://www.lelandapplication.org/ - The Mickey Leland International Hunger Fellowship is a unique leadership development opportunity for experienced, motivated individuals seeking to make a difference in the struggle to eliminate hunger and poverty worldwide.
+The Mickey Leland International Hunger Fellowship - https://www.hungercenter.org/fellowships/leland/ - The Mickey Leland International Hunger Fellowship is a unique leadership development opportunity for experienced, motivated individuals seeking to make a difference in the struggle to eliminate hunger and poverty worldwide.
 This two-year program begins with a one-year field placement in a developing country to address hunger and poverty-related issues including agriculture, food security, health and nutrition, and private sector development.
 Fellows spend their second year in a policy environment, usually at the headquarters of the organizations where they served during their field placements.
 Eligible applicants must be US Citizens or permanent residents.
-Candidates must have a graduate degree or equivalent experience in a related international development field, must have at least one year of work or volunteer experience in a developing country, must have demonstrated leadership qualities and abilities, and have a strong commitment to alleviating hunger and poverty.
-Candidates must be flexible, have strong interpersonal and communication skills, and be able to perform well in team and cross-cultural environments.
-The application deadline for this award is in early January.

 NNSA Graduate Program - http://ngp.pnnl.gov/ - The NNSA Graduate Program, beginning in 2013, combines the two previous NNSA post-graduate programs – the Nonproliferation Graduate Fellowship Program and the Future Leaders Program – into one dynamic opportunity for recent graduates.
 Key elements of the new program for 2013 are:

-Positions are full time for one year, from June 2013 through June 2014.
+Positions are full time for one year.
 Fellows are encouraged to compete for open federal positions after completing their assignments.